 And left them gaping at his Midas touch.

 A whole thatched roof, however, does not materialize overnight, and the fourth stanza shows the hours, indeed days which the thatcher must spend ‘couchant’ to complete his task.
 We thus admire his dexterity, even more, when we consider that he must work in what is clearly an uncomfortable position, almost lying down along the roof, while he ‘stitched all together’.
 However, Heaney has used the word ‘couchant’ for its connotations with heraldry, as the symbol of a ‘couchant lion’ with a raised head, used to be shown to indicate prestige.
 It is thus used here to elevate the task of a humble workman, to show that the quality of his work is something to be revered.

 Again here there is an abundance of active verbs to show how the thatcher is utterly absorbed and committed to doing a perfect job.
 When we look closely at the lines:

 Couchant for days on sods above the rafters,

 He shaved and flushed the butts, stitched all together

 The whole poem builds towards this line, as onlookers are left agog when they see his handiwork.
-In Greek mythology Midas was a king who could turn anything he touched to gold.
-This didn’t work out so well for him, but in modern day parlance the Midas touch suggests someone with a talent for making money, or a gift for doing something extremely well.
+In Greek mythology, Midas was a king who could turn anything he touched into gold.
+This didn’t work out so well for him, but in modern-day parlance, the Midas touch suggests someone with a talent for making money or a gift for doing something extremely well.
 Heaney has thus used this allusion to make us appreciate the thatcher’s skill.

 About Seamus Heaney

-Seamus Heaney (1939-2013) was one of Ireland’s best loved poets.
+Seamus Heaney (1939-2013) was one of Ireland’s best-loved poets.
 He took much of his inspiration from the people and the land of his birth.
 Explore more Seamus Heaney poems.